1 The Text

 Does the Adam Christology reading (Christ as the second Adam who refused to grasp) adequately explain the descent/ascent structure of the hymn?

 Paul introduces the hymn as an ethical example ("have this mind among yourselves").
-Does a pre-existence reading make the ethical application incoherent?
+How does each reading — pre-existence, Adam Christology, Logos Theology — affect the ethical force of the passage?

 The exaltation applies Isaiah 45:23 (a YHWH text) to Jesus.
 Does this place Jesus within the divine identity, or is it delegation of authority?